Oil bounces above $63 after slide, but glut worries persist

 Analysts at JBC Energy said Trump’s statement “highlights the potential for political fallout for Saudi itself from a hefty cut in production.”

-GRAPHIC: The oil price slump is being led by U.S. crudes - tmsnrt.rs/2PHBCpL

-Additional reporting by Henning Gloystein; editing by Jason Neely
+Additional reporting by Henning Gloystein; Editing by Jason Neely and Edmund Blair